SteeltoeOSS/Documentation/api/v3/stream/rabbitmq-binder.md

 **transacted**
 Whether to use transacted channels.

-  Default: `false`.
+  Default: `False`.

 **ttl**
-Default time (in milliseconds) to live to apply to the queue when declared.
+Default time, in milliseconds, to live to apply to the queue when declared.
 Applies only when `requiredGroups` are provided and then only to those groups.

   Default: `no limit`

-**NOTE:** In the case of RabbitMQ, content type headers can be set by external applications.
+>**NOTE:** In the case of RabbitMQ, content type headers can be set by external applications.
-Spring Cloud Stream supports them as part of an extended internal protocol used for any type of transport -- including transports, such as Kafka (prior to 0.11), that do not natively support headers.

 ## Using Existing Queues/Exchanges

 By default, the binder will automatically provision a topic exchange with the name being derived from the value of the destination binding property `<prefix><destination>`.
 The destination defaults to the binding name, if not provided.
-When binding a consumer, a queue will automatically be provisioned with the name `<prefix><destination>.<group>` (if a `group` binding property is specified), or an anonymous, auto-delete queue when there is no `group`.
+When binding a consumer, a queue will automatically be provisioned with the name `<prefix><destination>.<group>` (if a `group` binding setting is specified), or an anonymous, auto-delete queue when there is no `group`.
 The queue will be bound to the exchange with the "match-all" wildcard routing key (`#`) for a non-partitioned binding or `<destination>-<instanceIndex>` for a partitioned binding.
-The prefix is an empty `String` by default.
+The prefix is an empty `string` by default.
 If an output binding is specified with `requiredGroups`, a queue/binding will be provisioned for each group.

-There are a number of rabbit-specific binding properties that allow you to modify this default behavior.
+There are a number of rabbitmq specific binding settings that allow you to modify this default behavior.

 If you have an existing exchange/queue that you wish to use, you can completely disable automatic provisioning as follows, assuming the exchange is named `myExchange` and the queue is named `myQueue`:

-* `spring.cloud.stream.binding.<binding name>.destination=myExhange`
+* `spring:cloud:stream:binding:<binding name>:destination=myExhange`
-* `spring.cloud.stream.binding.<binding name>.group=myQueue`
+* `spring:cloud:stream:binding:<binding name>:group=myQueue`
-* `spring.cloud.stream.rabbit.bindings.<binding name>.consumer.bindQueue=false`
+* `spring:cloud:stream:rabbit:bindings:<binding name>:consumer:bindQueue=False`
-* `spring.cloud.stream.rabbit.bindings.<binding name>.consumer.declareExchange=false`
+* `spring:cloud:stream:rabbit:bindings:<binding name>:consumer:declareExchange=False`
-* `spring.cloud.stream.rabbit.bindings.<binding name>.consumer.queueNameGroupOnly=true`
+* `spring:cloud:stream:rabbit:bindings:<binding name>:consumer:queueNameGroupOnly=True`

-If you want the binder to provision the queue/exchange, but you want to do it using something other than the defaults discussed here, use the following properties.
+If you want the binder to provision the queue/exchange, but you want to do it using something other than the defaults discussed here, use the following settings.
-Refer to the property documentation above for more information.
+Refer to the documentation above for more information.

-* `spring.cloud.stream.rabbit.bindings.<binding name>.consumer.bindingRoutingKey=myRoutingKey`
+* `spring:cloud:stream:rabbit:bindings:<binding name>:consumer:bindingRoutingKey=myRoutingKey`
-* `spring.cloud.stream.rabbit.bindings.<binding name>.consumer.exchangeType=<type>`
+* `spring:cloud:stream:rabbit:bindings:<binding name>:consumer:exchangeType=<type>`

-* `spring.cloud.stream.rabbit.bindings.<binding name>.producer.routingKeyExpression='myRoutingKey'`
+* `spring:cloud:stream:rabbit:bindings:<binding name>:producer:routingKeyExpression='myRoutingKey'`

-There are similar properties used when declaring a dead-letter exchange/queue, when `autoBindDlq` is `true`.
+There are similar settings used when declaring a dead-letter exchange/queue, when `autoBindDlq` is `True`.

 ## Retry With the RabbitMQ Binder

+// TODO: Is Strict ordering working properly???

 When retry is enabled within the binder, the listener container thread is suspended for any back off periods that are configured.
 This might be important when strict ordering is required with a single consumer.
 However, for other use cases, it prevents other messages from being processed on that thread.
 An alternative to using binder retry is to set up dead lettering with time to live on the dead-letter queue (DLQ) as well as dead-letter configuration on the DLQ itself.
-See [RabbitMQ Binder Properties](#rabbit-binder-properties) for more information about the properties discussed here.
+See [RabbitMQ Binder Settings](#rabbit-binder-settings) for more information about the settings discussed here.
 You can use the following example configuration to enable this feature:

-* Set `autoBindDlq` to `true`.
-The binder create a DLQ.
+* Set `autoBindDlq` to `True`.
+The binder creates a DLQ.
 Optionally, you can specify a name in `deadLetterQueueName`.
 * Set `dlqTtl` to the back off time you want to wait between redeliveries.
 * Set the `dlqDeadLetterExchange` to the default exchange.

 Expired messages from the DLQ are routed to the original queue, because the default `deadLetterRoutingKey` is the queue name (`destination.group`).
 Setting to the default exchange is achieved by setting the property with no value, as shown in the next example.

-To force a message to be dead-lettered, either throw an `AmqpRejectAndDontRequeueException` or set `requeueRejected` to `true` (the default) and throw any exception.
+To force a message to be dead-lettered, either throw an `AmqpRejectAndDontRequeueException` or set `requeueRejected` to `True` (the default) and throw any exception.

 The loop continue without end, which is fine for transient problems, but you may want to give up after some number of attempts.
 Fortunately, RabbitMQ provides the `x-death` header, which lets you determine how many cycles have occurred.